alxndrsn/waterline/README.md

 # This Fork

+## Why?

 This fork of Waterline changes the following behaviour:

 * an Error is thrown if an `undefined` value is passed to a `WHERE` clause.
 This change is debated at https://github.com/balderdashy/sails/issues/4639, but currently unresolved

+## Version numbers

+Version numbers should match version numbers from upstream, with an additional `-{number}` suffix representing the iteration on the upstream version.

 # Introduction